kunalsheth/KJSH/README.md

 I chose to bring the idea of "write once, run anywhere" to the terminal by using Java to interact with the OS in a command line-like fashion.

-(Please Note: the code is still in alpha, so the CommandRunner class may not work in Windows.
-My apologies!)
+(Please Note: This program has not been extensively tested on Winodows yet)

 The Next Step(s):
 Support for ANSI escape sequences by reading dirrectly from "System.in" instead of a BufferedReader